Ulikkal: History

 Ulikkal is located near the Vayathur village panchayat area and is home to the Bythoor or Baithur (Vayathur) Temple.
 The Bythoorappa (Vayathoorappan) Vayathur Kaliyar Shiva Kshethra, believed to be over 300 years old, is one of the major temples in the panchayat.
 It is situated on the banks of the Valapattanam River, about 3 km from the town.
 The river originates in Kodagu and flows through Parikkalam and Nuchiyad villages.

 The Eshwara (Shiva or Mahadeva) temple at Vayathur, located near the Kodagu border, is an important pilgrimage centre for the Kodavas of Kodagu.
 The annual temple festival is jointly celebrated by the Kodavas and the Malayalis in keeping with tradition.
 Historically, the temple priests from Kodagu were Namboothiri Brahmins.
 Kodagu, which borders Kannur district, lies adjacent to the Ulikkal region.

 According to local folklore, the deities worshipped in Kodagu are of Kerala origin and are believed to have entered Kodagu from Kerala thousands of years ago through Vayathur (Bythoor), near the present-day border.
 Historically, Ulikkal was part of the Vayathur region.

+Administration

+Ulikkal Grama Panchayat consists of two revenue villages like Nuchiyad and Vayathur and the panchayat is divided into 22 wards.
+The current ruling party of the panchayat is UDF.

+Ulikkal panchayat is part of Irikkur Block Panchayat and politically a part of Irikkur Assembly constituency under Kannur Lok Sabha constituency.

+Law and Order

+The Panchayat comes under jurisdiction of Ulikkal police station, established on 18 November 1972.
+This police station is part of Iritty subdivision under Kannur rural police district.